Comparing simulated Milky Way satellite galaxies with observations using unsupervised clustering

 \subsection{p-value vs. properties of the MW-like galaxies}

 As discussed in Sec.~\ref{sec:ml_fidres}, the p-values from our 30 \ctp trees span a wide range.
 This is expected because our analysis involves information from the satellites, whereas the selection criteria for MW-like merger trees are only related with the main halo.
 In this section we further analyse the results regarding other properties of the dark matter merger trees to see if we can find consensus among the trees that have p-values larger than 0.01, below which we reject the null hypothesis that the tree is similar to the MW system.
-We show the p-values of individual \ctp trees from both the fiducial model and the improved one vs. some properties of the main galaxies (the MWs) in the trees: the virial mass of the halo at $z=0$, the stellar mass at $z=0$, number of Pop~II progenitors, number of satellites after applying the selection function, number of major halo growth ($\Delta M/M >30\%$), and the redshift of most recent major halo growth in Fig.~\ref{fig:pv_gal}.
-The number of Pop~II progenitors ($N_\mathrm{PopII~prog,main}$) is defined to be the number of branches that have undergone Pop~II star formation in the merger tree of the main galaxy.
-The virial masses of the MWs are in a narrower range ([$10^{12.1} \msun - 10^{12.3} \msun$]) and larger $N_\mathrm{PopII~prog,main}$ (> 700) for trees that pass the threshold than those who fail.
+We show the p-values of individual \ctp trees from both the fiducial model and the improved one vs. some properties of the main galaxies (the MWs) in the trees: the virial mass of the halo at $z=0$, the stellar mass at $z=0$, number of satellites after applying the selection function, number of major halo growth ($\Delta M/M >30\%$), and the redshift of most recent major halo growth in Fig.~\ref{fig:pv_gal}.
+Compared to the trees that have p-values below the threshold, the virial mass of the main haloes are in a narrower range in trees that pass the threshold.
+We also find that these virial masses are at the upper limit of or higher than the observed MW virial mass \citep{Posti:2019aa}.
 For the other four properties, we find no distinct differences between the trees that pass the threshold and those that fail.